sietskewijffels/thesis-project-code/README.md

 # Master Thesis Project
-This repository contains the code for the master thesis project "" by Sietske Wijffels.
+This repository contains the code for the master thesis project "Visual Anomaly Detection in Streaming Event Sequences" by Sietske Wijffels.

 ## Structure